May 26, 2022

 Be sure that every person sitting in on an interview needs to be present.
 Answering questions and performing in an interview with two or more decision-makers can be anxiety-producing for candidates.

-I’ve heard scenarios where candidates had to interface with five individuals at a time, resulting in the interview feeling like an interrogation.
-We like to prioritize one-on-one interviews because they are easier to manage communication-wise for the candidate.
+I've heard scenarios where candidates had to interface with five individuals at a time, making the interview feel like an interrogation.
+We prioritize one-on-one interviews because they are easier to manage communication-wise for the candidate.

 Cesar Cruz, Sebastian Cruz Couture